abdollahpour/micro-image-manager/README.md

 # micro-image-manager

-One of the biggest challenges to manage media in microservices is distributing them.
-It's hard to find out how is responsible to store, optimizing, and distribute them.
-Also, it's hard to implement and it brings a load of dependencies into your service. micro-image-manager helps to do that simply in an elegant way.
-You can have images optimized in different format and sizes with a simple HTTP call.

-Let's see and example.
-You need an image.
-Run the server and then:
+micro-image-manager is a super-fast microservice written in Go for optimizing, managing, and hosting images in your distributed applications.
+You can process and host images in different formats (jpeg, gif, png & webp) and sizes.
+There's no need for any configuration and setting.
+The setup procedure could be as easy as running a single command (using Helm).

+# Example

+Use management endpoint to upload/add a new image.
+Ex:

     curl -F profile_small=400x300 -F profile_large=800x600 -F image=@my_image.jpg https://micro-image-manager.abdollahpour.com/api/v1/images